ashhhlynn/final-marketplace-frontend/README.md

 - Add and remove items from a shopping cart
 - Ability to add and remove items at checkout, and place orders powered through Stripe API
 - Edit account information from both user profile and checkout
-- View history of their orders and created products marked as active and sold with ability to edit and delete
+- View history of orders and created products marked as active and sold with ability to edit and delete

 ## Media
 ### Home